 An Official Community Plan (OCP) review involves significant public involvement from beginning to end so that goals and policies reflect community concerns and hopes for the future.
 During an OCP update, the review process is open, transparent, and requires broad input from residents, elected officials, staff, and stakeholders.
 It is the City’s goal to engage residents of all walks of life to participate in a wide number of activities during the review.

-The Zoning Bylaw is a regulatory tool that is very specific about land use, density, building siting (where it's located on a lot) and other issues such as landscaping and lot coverage requirement as it relates to a lot or site.
+The Zoning Bylaw is a regulatory tool that is very specific about land use, density, building siting (where a building can be located on a lot) and other issues such as landscaping and lot coverage.

 The OCP is more strategic and often less prescriptive about specific sites.
 For instance, the OCP will say “this area will be a future growth area for high density housing,” whereas the Zoning Bylaw will say that the building on that specific lot will be 12 storeys tall and cover 50 per cent of the lot.